An Ocean Superfood: Seaweed

 One thing we know for sure is that seaweed is a Superplant of the Sea, and that edible seaweeds are superfoods loaded with nutrition!

-Here are five surprising facts about this mysterious marine species, plus a recipe to help you sink your teeth into its deliciousness!
+Here are 6 surprising facts about this ocean seaweed superfood, a mysterious marine species, plus a recipe to help you sink your teeth into its deliciousness!

 - It’s not really a weed!
 Ralph Waldo Emerson once said, “What is a weed?
 A plant whose virtues have never been discovered.”
 That’s true for seaweed, to be sure.
-Seaweed provides essential food and habitat to marine creatures, it has numerous known health benefits for humans, and scientists continue to study it for all kinds of different reasons.
+This superfood from the ocean provides essential food and habitat to marine creatures, it has numerous known health benefits for humans, and scientists continue to study it for all kinds of different reasons.

 - It’s the ultimate form of “green energy.”
 Seaweed biomass has exceptional potential to generate methane and other energy products; and from 1972 to 1986, the U.S. government and private agencies extensively researched the potential of seaweed as alternatives to fossil fuels.